Gaysha1337/Prioritab-modified-/README.md

 1. Download the whole folder.
 2. Go to the chrome extensions page: chrome://extensions/
 3. Click load unpacked
-4. Locate the downloaded source code and upload it
+4. Upload the folder called:  Prioritab_source_code.
-5. Now enable it in the chrome options menu
+5. Now enable the extension in the chrome options menu